 This two-unit foundation course examines the ways in which information is organised and represented in retrieval systems for a wide range of applications and users.
 It presents an overview of the principles of information retrieval and relates these to practice in libraries, museums, art galleries, archives and other information agencies.
-Specific topics covered include: conceptual approaches to the organisation of information; information items and their surrogates; subject content analysis; electronic data models; retrieval issues for textual, visual and audio items.
+Specific topics covered include: conceptual approaches to the organisation of information; information items, surrogates and metadata; subject content analysis; electronic data models; retrieval issues for textual, visual and audio items.
 The relationships between alternative approaches to the organisation of knowledge are explored, e.g. philosophers' approaches to classification, general library classification schemes; catalogues and indexes.

-SECOND YEAR (IS 2200)
+Second Year (IS 2200)

 Each student takes twelve units from the range of courses offered.
-The following list of sixteen course units is typical of the choice which will be offered in any year.
+The following course units are typical of the choice which will be offered in any year.